|Rating:||9.2 / 10|

 While I’m working on trying to drop weight from my hiking kit I am finding that I won’t sacrifice usability just to save a few grams.
 The GSI Trowel falls into that category and has now become my ‘Goldilocks’ trowel; not to heavy, not to light, just right.
 In doing this review I scoured my house for my two year old trowel (I know it’s here somewhere) but I just couldn’t find it so given the minimal price I shelled out for a new one.
-This trowel is made from recycled polycarbonate and weighs in at 84 grams (including the lanyard) which is nowhere near as light at the recently reviewed Deuce Trowel.
+This trowel is made from recycled polycarbonate (Lexan) and weighs in at 84 grams (including the lanyard) which is nowhere near as light at the recently reviewed Deuce Trowel.
 It is however the most functional and comfortable trowel I have used over the past few years.

 Now I mentioned the little lanyard and this is an important feature as I clip a small carabiner on the lanyard which then hangs off my pack.
 I’m not a fan of having loose things flapping about so I will then tuck this trowel into the external stretch pocket of the pack.